 Located on the shore of Belleville Lake, Horizon Park is home to the Belleville War Memorial and features a picnic pavilion, arbor, benches and tables, restrooms, lake access and wonderful lake views.
 The Horizon Park Waterfront offers a lakeside boardwalk, courtesy boat docks and ADA acccessible canoe/kayak launch.
 A favorite activity of area residents is watching the sun set over the lake at Horizon Park.

 At the foot of the Belleville Bridge, Doane's Landing is a community gathering place for individual quiet time and for fun events offering lakefront vistas.

 Contact the Belleville City Clerk at 734-697-9323 x 7010 about renting Victory Station.

-A City park located on 8 acres at the intersection of Savage Road and Sheldon, Village Park is adjacent to the Victoria Commons subdivision.
-It features an ADA accessible children's playground, walking trails, basketball courts, a children's playground, and sand volleyball courts.
-A striking feature of Village Park are three large ponds and surrounding trails; the main path around the large pond was paved and made ADA accessible in 2010.
+A City park located on 8 acres on Savage Road just East of Five Points, Village Park is adjacent to the Victoria Commons subdivision.
+It features an ADA accessible children's playground, walking trails, basketball courts, and sand volleyball courts.
+A striking feature of Village Park are three large ponds and the surrounding trails; the main path around the large pond was paved and made ADA accessible in 2010.

-Belleville High School is located within the City of Belleville on 34.7 acres of land.
+Belleville High School is located within the City of Belleville on over 34 acres of land.
 Included on this land are three ball diamonds, a football field with bleachers and lights, a track, and eight community tennis courts which were funded by city organizations.

-South Middle School has an area of about 29 acres.
+Owen Intermediate School is situated on about 29 acres.
 The school has a gym, football field, ball diamonds, and a soccer field that can be reserved by community organizations.
 This facility includes nearly five acres of dense woods and a ready-made nature study area.

-Edgemont Elementary School is on an 8.3 acre plot with a playground, soccer field, and gymnasium which are used for neighborhood activities.
+Edgemont Elementary School is located on over 8 acres and has a playground, soccer field, and gymnasium which are used for neighborhood activities.
 This area provides recreation opportunities and open space for surrounding residential neighborhoods